ebt-wu/GraphRAG-IT/README.md

 | OpenAI errors | Verify API key & quota |

 **Clone → Setup .env → `python start.py` → `python app.py` → `npm start`** 🚀

+# IMPORTANT
+Be specific in the queries
+"If want to request all applications that is ran on servers from a specific countries" mention all in the query For instance:
+Give all application in San Fransisco